blackbhc/refactor/development-manual/development.md

   - comment prefix: `#` and `;`, string after the prefix will be treated as comments.

 - most important methods:
-  - `trim`: remove the white spaces and comments after the main content of a line.
+  - `trim`: a wrapper of `galotfa::string::trim`, which will further remove the comment part of the string.
-  - `split`: split the values into a vector of sub-strings.
+  - `split`: a wrapper of `galotfa::string::split`.
   - `line_parser`: get the type of a line, namely a section header or a key-value pair, based on `trim` and `split`.
     If the line is in boolean type, its content will set as "true" for better consistence of internal usage.
   - `read`: the main interface used to read the parameter file, based on `line_parser`.